FabriceSalvaire/PyDVI/_sources/dvi-format.txt

 The next two parameters, ``num`` and ``den``, are positive integers that define the units of measurement; they are the numerator and denominator of a fraction by which all dimensions in the DVI file could be multiplied in order to get lengths in units of 1e-7 meters.
-(For example, there are exactly 7227 TEX points in 254 centimeters, and TEX82 works with scaled points where there are 216 sp in a point, so TEX82 sets ``num = 25400000`` and ``den = 7227 * 2**16 = 473628672``.)
+(For example, there are exactly 7227 TEX points in 254 centimetres, and TEX82 works with scaled points where there are 216 sp in a point, so TEX82 sets ``num = 25400000`` and ``den = 7227 * 2**16 = 473628672``.)

 The ``mag`` parameter is what TEX82 calls ``mag``, i.e. 1000 times the desired magnification.
 The